Lifetime Workmanship Warranty

-All of the materials we use are backed by their own Unbeatable 25 year warranties when properly installed!
+Our Azek PVC Low Maintenance Decking is backed by an Amazing, 50 Year Manufacturer warranty!
 The products we choose to use on all of our decks have all stood up through the test of time and have excellent warranties if you should ever have a problem.
 A copy of their warranty, care and cleaning instructions and recommendations are given upon completion of deck.
-All are also available for your review on the individual material manufacturer websites which are linked on our home page. (links to all at www.getdeckedinc.com).
+All are also available for your review on the individual material manufacturer websites which are linked on our home page.

 What is NOT Covered By Our Lifetime Workmanship Warranty?

 Naturally the warranty does NOT cover Normal wear and tear on the deck, unfortunate natural occurrences such as storm damage, accidents, cracking and splitting of wood, wood discoloration, and wood rot as these are natural occurrences etc. The warranty Does NOT cover negligent maintenance or additions/alterations that have been made to the original deck without proper consultation.
 Proper maintenance of your deck must be strictly followed!
 This warranty is only valid for the original owner and is non-transferable…the customer must maintain the original contract and copy of this signed warranty.
 However, The Azek Decking material warranty is transferable to a new owner!Azek Deck Warranties

 - How to Clean and Restore A Deck

 - Deck Max PVC decking cleaner and revitalizer

 - Purchase cleaner

 Lipstick On a Pig